 You have two engines and therefore two start panels.
 You must switch on both engines to manoeuvre the vessel.
-Start the port engine first then the stbd afterwards.

 - Make sure that the throttles are in neutral. - Turn on the engine ignition by pressing the Power button on the panel. - Press and hold the start button. - Once the engines are running, check that you have cooling water coming out of the exhausts. - To stop the engine, press and hold the stop button until the engine stops. - Turn off the ignition panel by pressing and holding the Power button.